massung/scala-js-skeleton.g8/README.md

 sbt> fastOptJS
 ```

-At this point, you application's compiled `.js` file has been built and resides in the `web/js` folder along with a `.map.js` file and any dependencies.
+At this point, you application's compiled `.js` file has been built and resides in the `web/js` folder along with a `.js.map` file and any other bundled, javascript dependencies.

 To run your app, there are a few options: